vsternbach/python-yeelightbt/README.md

 $ yeelightble [command] --help
 ```

-For debugging you can pass -d/--debug, adding it second time will also print out the debug from bluepy.
+For debugging, you can pass -d/--debug, adding it second time will also print out the debug from bluepy.

 ## Finding supported devices